hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 Tensorboard
 -----------

-Tensorboard is an app that allows you to visualize and measure different aspects of your machine learning workflow.
+Tensorboard is an interactive app that allows you to visualize and measure different aspects of your machine learning workflow.
 Have a look at the `official guidelines <https://www.tensorflow.org/tensorboard/get_started>`_ for more detailed information.

 The Tensorboard interactive session requires you to specify a project (or log) directory in your submission options.
 This is a relative directory starting from your ``$VSC_DATA``.
 It is not possible to navigate to the correct folder from within the app.